 The names of the Directors in office during the financial year and until the date of this report are as follows.
 Directors were in office for this entire period unless otherwise stated.

-Mr Sanjay Loyalka Mr Rajesh Bothra Mr Andy Lau Mr Amu Shah
+Mr Rajesh Bothra , Non Executive Director, appointed as Non Executive Chairman 27/7/2016 Mr Sanjay Loyalka, Executive Chairman up to 27/7/2016.
+Continuing as Director & Company Secretary Mr Andy Lau, Non Executive Director Mr Amu Shah, Non Executive Director